Not-Kyle/batch/README.md

 # "batch" is a collecton of all the languages I've practiced<br />
- I've dabbled in the few language including
+ I've introduced my knowledge in the few languages including
   * Javascript <br />
   * C <br />
   * Java <br />
+  * Lua/Luau <br />